Forest City Owls: Major League alumni

-The Owls boast four alumnus in Major League Baseball.
+The Owls boast four alumni in Major League Baseball.
 Both lefty pitcher Josh Edgin and right-handed reliever Heath Hembree played for Forest City in 2008 and 2009.
-Edgin got drafted by the New York Mets where he is still a member of the organization.
+Edgin got drafted by the New York Mets, where he is still a member of the organization.
 Hembree initially signed with the San Francisco Giants and now plays for the Boston Red Sox.

 Infielder Vince Belnome joined the team for the 2009 championship season.
 Belnome now plays 1st base in the Tampa Bay Rays organization.

 Righty pitcher Spencer Patton played in Spartanburg in 2007 and made the jump to Forest City when the team moved in 2008.
 Patton made his Major League debut on September 4, 2014 and now pitches for the Texas Rangers.
-Patton also played with the Owls in 2009, where we finished with a 9-0 record and 1.46 ERA.
+Patton also played with the Owls in 2009, where he finished with a 9-0 record and 1.46 ERA.